-In this article, we take you through the development process in four steps.
+In this article, we take you through the development process in five steps.
 These guidelines will help you meet our key quality standards.

-Ready to create your first screening test as a testpreneur?
+Interested in creating a screening test as a subject-matter expert with us?
 Great!
-You'll be applying your expertise and experience in a new and exciting way, and we're here to help you through the entire process!
-Follow this step-by-step guide gives an overview of our process for creating the most effective screening tests.
+You'll be applying your expertise and experience in a new and exciting way, and we're here to help you through the entire process.
+This step-by-step guide gives an overview of our process for creating the most effective screening tests.
 Note that the actual process is a lot more collaborative in practice (with feedback, edits, and input from our team and other experts), but this article will give you a good idea of what the process involves.

 Step 1: Define the skill areas for a test

-General idea: Every test is meant to test candidates for something specific.
+General idea: Every test is meant to test candidates on something specific.
 It’s important to take time to clarify what exactly you're trying to measure and it will be structured.
 This will form the foundation of your test.

 What this means in practice: Clearly define the skill areas within your test.
 These areas break the test down into different domains of knowledge or skill.
-Each test should contain 3 or 4 skill areas; they should be mutually exclusive and collectively exhaustive (MECE).
+Each test should contain 3 or 4 skill areas that are mutually exclusive and collectively exhaustive (MECE).
 Organizing your skill areas by the MECE principle means finding the optimum arrangement whereby you organize all the relevant information into clearly distinct groups without any repetition.

-Depending on the job role you're testing for, you may be able to refer to official standards to help you with the organization.
+Depending on the job role your test applies to, you may also be able to refer to official standards to help you with the organization.
 It's also helpful to research and review current job descriptions to see what employers expect.

-For example: You intend to develop a "Customer Service" test at the intermediate level.
+For example: Let's say you intend to develop a "Customer Service" test at the intermediate level.
 First, review current industry standards (like the ones from the NOS).
 You can also find job descriptions for customer service representatives elsewhere on the web (for example here or here).
 Based on these standards, you could define skill areas that look like this:

-- Ability to understand customer concern or request, and uncover the root cause
+- Ability to understand customer concerns or requests, and uncover root causes

-- Ability to interact with customers in a positive, constructive way
+- Ability to interact with customers in a positive and constructive way

 - Ability to accurately and efficiently determine appropriate solutions